Angelonius/Mitteleuropa-and-Balkans/README.md

 v.1.5: Updated the Austrian flag, used the local names for the various cities of Austria.

-v.1.6: Changed the name of the country of Austria to the United States of Greater Austria.
+v.1.6: Changed the name of Austria to the United States of Greater Austria.